Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script mirros a permission to the olleh file.

 12. 11-directories_permissions Script
 This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+13. 12-directory_permissions Scripts
+This script creates a directory called my_dir with permissions 751 in the working directory.